The flashcards below were created by user

 Respiratory acidosis can occur when

-C)the persons breathing being too shallow. (this multiple choice question has been scrambled)
+D) the persons breathing being too shallow.

 Which of the following two organs function as the most important physiological buffer systems?

-C) the lungs and the kidneys
+C) lungs and kineys

 Which of the choices below is not an essential role of salts in the body?

-D) anabolism of proteins
+A) anabolism of proteins

 Which of the choices below exerts primary control over sodium levels in